Beffyman/AspNetCore.Client/README.md

 ## Beffyman.AspNetCore.Client.BlazorJson
 [![NuGet](https://img.shields.io/nuget/v/Beffyman.AspNetCore.Client.BlazorJson.svg)](https://www.nuget.org/packages/Beffyman.AspNetCore.Client.BlazorJson)

+(Pre-3.0 Blazor, 3.0 Blazor can use the default Json Serializer)

 Contains a blazor simpleJson serializer which can override the default json one via the UseBlazorSimpleJsonSerlaizer on the ClientConfiguration.